 The new European Regulation No. 650/2012, which is now in force, relates to the contesting and challenging of Spanish Wills granted by British citizens in Spain.

-We anticipate that there could be more contested Wills in the near future, due to the fact that the applicable law to the Succession-Inheritance procedure will be the law of the country where the decedent had his habitual residence.
+We anticipate that there could be more contested Wills in the near future, due to the fact that the applicable law to the Inheritance process will be the law of the country where the decedent had his habitual residence.
 Under Article 22 of said regulation, the testator or testatrix can specify in their Will, or at the time of death, his or her national law.

-If you decide to leave your assets to your wife, or anyone else (not your children), and you live in Spain, it is of extreme importance that, according to the new regulation, your national law is specified in your Will.
+If you decide to leave your assets to your wife, or anyone else (not your children), and you live in Spain, it is of extreme importance that, according to the new regulation, your national law is specified.
 Otherwise, if you pass away while living in Spain, the applicable law to the Inheritance will be the Spanish Succession Law, this means that your children, as forced heirs, would inherit at least 2/3 of your estate.
-This avoids future problems at the time of signing the inheritance deed.

-This new Regulation shall apply to people who die on or after August 17, 2015, but if the testator or testatrix stated in his or her Will the applicable law for his or her succession, prior to August 17, 2015, then that choice will be valid if it meets the conditions of the regulation, or of the rules of private international law which was in force at the time the Will was executed.
+The new regulation shall apply to people who die on or after 17 August 2015, but if the testator or testatrix stated in his or her Will the applicable law for his or her succession, prior to this date the choice will be valid if it meets the conditions of the regulation, or of the rules of private international law which was in force at the time the Will was executed.

-We are all well aware that Spain, like most of Europe, has serious financial problems and consequently the government is having to introduce new policies to help balance the deficit.
+Spain, like most of the EU, has serious financial problems and consequently the Government is having to introduce new policies to help balance the deficit.

-The problem varies across the 17 autonomous regions and so policies and levels of taxation vary according to the laws of local community governments.
+The problem varies across the 17 autonomous regions and so policies and levels of taxation change according to the individual laws applied by the regions.

-One of the main taxes to have been revised is the Inheritance Tax – Impuesto Sobre Successions and Donations.
+As highlighted above, one of the main taxes to have been revised is the Inheritance Tax – Impuesto Sobre Successions.

-Many people are aware that this is more complicated and potentially more expensive than in the UK, however it doesn’t have to be, which is why we recommend hiring professional advice, to guarantee that you have planned in advance how to deal with this tax liability.
+Many people are aware that this is more complicated and potentially more expensive than in the UK, however it doesn’t have to be, which is why we recommend hiring professional advice, to guarantee that everything is left the way you want it to.

-Before the change, which came into effect on August 6, 2013, published Decree-Law 4/2013, of August 2, allowances of up to 99% were possible this has now been reduced to 75% for disabled people and kinship group one and finally 50% for kinship group two.
+Before the change, which came into effect on 6 August 2013, published Decree-Law 4/2013 of 2 August allowances of up to 99% were possible, this has now been reduced to 75% for disabled people and kinship group one and finally 50% for kinship group two.

-However, the actual financial base figure has increased and so the actual final allowances are calculated using a number of complicated factors relating to relationship to deceased, age, residency etc meaning it is vital to seek professional advice to understand your potential exposure to this tax has become more important than ever.
+However, the actual financial base figure has increased and so the final allowances are calculated using a number of complicated factors relating to relationship to deceased, age, residency etc. Meaning seeking professional advice to understand your potential exposure to this tax has become more important than ever.

-Now is a good time to review your financial planning and this naturally goes hand-in-hand with making wills.
+Now is a good time to review your financial planning and this goes hand-in-hand with making your will.